notimewaste/blog/_posts/2017-04-26-UpGrad-Hackathon-2.md

 ## The Purpose
 >> Hackathons gives a great opportunity for anyone in the company to establish an idea into a working prototype and get other people excited about its potential future.

-After the success of out first <a href="https://irfanahmad.in/UpGrad-First-Hackathon/">hackathon</a>,we decided to host it every quarter.This embraces a culture of experiments and innovation where you are focused on on getting your basic project up and running for demonstration so the broader team can quickly iterate to make it better.       <br><br>
+After the success of our first <a href="https://irfanahmad.in/UpGrad-First-Hackathon/">hackathon</a>,we decided to host it every quarter.This embraces a culture of experiments and innovation where you are focused on on getting your basic project up and running for demonstration so the broader team can quickly iterate to make it better.       <br><br>

 ![The Hack Cycle]({{ site.url }}/images/hackcycle.png)